Wednesday's Scottish Gossip

-Scottish Gossip: Rangers, Beale, Wolves, Celtic, Lagerbielke, St Johnstone, Sinclair, Hearts, Clark
+Scottish Gossip: Rangers, Beale, Wolves, Celtic, Lagerbielke, Aberdeen, Hearts, Baningime, St Johnstone, Ross County

 Last updated on .From the section Scottish